hamsadev/ril/README.md

 - Flow control: None
 - **DMA or Interrupt mode must be enabled for both TX and RX**

-### UART Configuration Details

-The RIL library requires either DMA or Interrupt mode to be enabled for proper operation.
-The RIL library handles all UART communication internally through the UART handle passed to `RIL_initialize(&huart1, NULL)`.

 **Note**: Polling mode is not supported as it would block the main thread.
+The library requires DMA or Interrupt mode for proper operation.

 ## Quick Start